This article confronts a very sensitive and important topic that is facing society. Reader discretion is advised.

 Indeed, life moved on.
 I continued my education after high school, spent some time in Israel and earned a bachelors degree.
 I got married and began raising a family.
 I worked pretty hard; life was good, but my double life did not magically merge into one wholesome existence.
 I had a deep, dark secret.
 At this point, it felt dirty no matter what the world said.
 Although I confided in my wife while we were dating, I'd told her that I no longer indulged and considered it behind me.
 So she knew nothing of the ongoing nature of the problem.
 In fact, I did manage to stay "clean" for the first few years of marriage, but the emergence of the internet and the ease of access soon became too hard to ignore and I fell back into my old habits.

 I quickly got hooked again and couldn't quit.
-It didn't take long for my addiction to escalate.
-Although I did not "graduate" to more extreme types of activities, the frequency and degree of temptation increased.
-Sights that would not even register with someone who never viewed pornography became triggers and demanded release.
+It didn't take long for my addiction to escalate, as the frequency and degree of temptation increased.

-Eventually I began to feel numb and desensitized, which lead to feelings of desperation to feel the same arousal again.
+Eventually I began to feel numb and desensitized.
 Like any drug, you need to constantly increase the dose and lower the bar to get that fix.
 Each time you act out, the so-called pleasure diminishes and the pain grows, along with the need.
-Over time, you become extremely sensitive to the slightest hint of your "drug" while at the same time the dose needed to satisfy the urge grows, leading to an ever widening chasm that cannot possibly be filled, and eventually to constant pain and near obsession.
+Over time, an ever-widening chasm grows that cannot possibly be filled, causing constant pain and near obsession.

-The obsession created a chasm between my inside and outside personas.
+This obsession created a gap between my inside and outside personas.
 Outside, I was a successful family man living in a nice Jewish community and happily married.
 Inside, it was all about lust, focusing on the next "fix."
 I began to identify less with my peers since I didn't really inhabit the same universe as them.
 I wasn't getting as much satisfaction from my job or other pursuits.
 Lust was the primary thing making me feel alive.
-Thus the chasm affected not only my ability to form and maintain healthy relationships, it spilled over into other areas of life as well.

 I knew I couldn't reconcile this with my chosen lifestyle.
 It didn't feel normal, no matter what the message on the billboard would have me believe.
 I tried to stop but eventually fell again.
 I was at an impasse -- determined to quit but unable to do so.